 University of Wisconsin - River Falls is among your best bets if you're planning on studying Sociology.
 This is a great choice for students who desire the style of a simple college town.

 Marquette University is a wonderful option for individuals interested in a Sociology major.
-Marquette University Sociology students receive 2.5% more than the average Sociology graduate.
+Soon after graduating, Sociology students typically earn an average of $36,584 in their early careers.
 Situated in Milwaukee, Wisconsin, this university is optimum for individuals who prosper in an urban setting.

 University of Wisconsin - Parkside is a great option for students pursuing a Sociology degree.
 Situated in Kenosha, Wisconsin, University of Wisconsin - Parkside offers a secure, suburban environment for students.